THE WEDDING PHOTO GUIDE

 Wedding Planning

-Wedding Planners are glorious, the end.
-Hiring a planner at the beginning can help you with your venue search, vendor search, budget and contract organization.
-Some planners offer partial planning, month of coordination or day of coordination services if you feel that full planning is not for you.
+Wedding Planners are glorious.
+Hiring a planner at the beginning can help you with your venue search, vendor search, budget, and contract organization.
+If you feel that full planning is not for you, some planners offer partial planning, month of coordination, or day of coordination.

 Day of Coordination

 A must!
 Your venue coordinator is not your planner, they work for the venue.
-You need someone for you, making sure your vision is brought to life, someone coordinating with your vendors and venue, someone who will handle everything behind the scenes before and on your wedding day.
+You need someone for you, coordinating with your vendors and the venue, making sure your vision is brought to life.

 Your Wedding Team

-Your vendors may all be small businesses but on your wedding day we should come together to be a team, all on the same page when it comes to your wedding plans.
-You need to trust them.
+Your vendors may all be small businesses, but on your wedding day we come together as a team.
 I promise when your wedding team is on the same page it makes for a phenomenal day.

 Advice

 Read your contracts, all of them.
-I know, it's so much reading, but contracts outline the process, terms and expectations of every client/vendor relationship.
-Create an email introducing all of your vendors to each other and make sure the timelines are shared so everyone knows what to expect.
-In general, us vendors know the ins and outs of weddings but it is best to have an open line of communication.
+Contracts outline the process, terms and expectations of every client/vendor relationship.
+Create an email introducing all of your vendors to each other and make sure that timelines are shared.
+It is best to have an open line of communication so everyone knows what to expect.

 02.